10 amazing destinations in South Africa not to miss

 Gabrielle from Up and Gone shares her tips and thoughts on Pilanesberg National Park, here.

 The park offers guided tours at several intervals throughout the day, and the option to self-drive during the sunlit hours.
 We chose to do both—the day spent self-driving, and an evening guided drive.
-While the main streets are paved, the rest is dirt road; if you self-drive make sure you have a sport wagon or 4×4.
+While the main streets are paved, the rest is dirt road; if you are self-driving, make sure you have a sport wagon or 4×4.
 We spent a gorgeous day wending our way around the park, relishing the thrill of spotting 4 out of the big 5.
-What I really liked is that though the park is huge, visitors are restricted to the areas around three major watering holes, which gives you plenty to see while ensuring a healthy space for the animals to roam and be wild.
+What I really liked is that though the park is enormous, visitors are restricted to the areas around three major watering holes, which gives you plenty to see while ensuring a healthy space for the animals to roam and be wild.

-At Constitution Hill you can witness the progress that South Africa has made up until today.
+At Constitution Hill, you can witness the progress that South Africa has made up until today.
 The site is a former prison and military fort that bears testament to South Africa’s turbulent past and, today, is home to the country’s Constitutional Court, which endorses the rights of all citizens.
-Many famous South Africans that laid the corner stones of South Africa as we know it today have served time here.
+Many famous South Africans that laid the cornerstones of South Africa as we know it today have served time here.

 Loved these destinations in South Africa?
 Maybe your friends will too.